 - Texas law prohibits blacklisting.
 See Blacklisting.

-- Dallas has laws pertaining to employee communications.
+- Localities including Dallas and Grand Prairie have laws pertaining to employee communications.
 See Local Requirements.